nestauk/ds-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 {{cookiecutter.description}}

+## Setup

+To configure git and build the environment simply run `make install`.
 ## Code-style

 Please run `make lint` to format your code to a common style, and to lint code with flake8.